 So what is a nude vacation, and why should you consider experiencing one?
 Simply put, a nude vacation (or “nakation” as it is cutely called) is one where you can experience doing all the things you normally enjoy on vacation, but without clothes.
-It may be as simple as taking a beach vacation where the beach is clothing optional.
-Stay at a regular hotel or condo but spend your time sunbathing and splashing in the water sans clothing.
+Nudity is the norm.
+It may be as simple as taking a beach vacation where the beach is clothing optional or a rental property where you can sunbathe or splash in a jacuzzi without the need for a swimsuit.

 1. It’s Liberating